 - 3.3.d The Secretary shall inform the Information Bulletin Editor and the Webmaster of the results to ensure that the information is updated in the IB’s July issue and on the website.

 4.1 Information Bulletin

-4.1.b The Information Bulletin Editor and Production Editor shall maintain login usernames and passwords for the hosting software, and can add users as they see fit.
+- 4.1.b The Information Bulletin Editor shall maintain login username and password for the hosting software and can add users as they see fit.

 4.2 WAML Occasional Papers

 - 4.2.a WAML may publish Occasional Papers on topics pertaining to the profession of Map or GIS Librarianship on an irregular, case-by-case schedule.

 - 4.2.b All Occasional Papers must be approved by the Executive Board.